BTrace Fix on the Mac

 Ken Sipe

-Ken has been a practitioner and instructor of RUP since the late 1990s, and an extreme programmer and coach since the middle 2000s.
+Ken is a distributed application engineer.
 Ken has worked with Fortune 500 companies to small startups in the roles of developer, designer, application architect and enterprise architect.
-Ken's current focus is on enterprise system automation and continuous delivery systems.
+Ken's current focus is on containers, container orchestration, high scale micro-service design and continuous delivery systems.

-Ken is an international speaker on the subject of software engineering speaking at conferences such as JavaOne, JavaZone, Jax-India, and The Strange Loop.
+Ken is an international speaker on the subject of software engineering speaking at conferences such as JavaOne, JavaZone, Great Indian Developer Summit (GIDS), and The Strange Loop.
 He is a regular speaker with NFJS where he is best known for his architecture and security hacking talks.
 In 2009, Ken was honored by being awarded the JavaOne Rockstar Award at JavaOne in SF, California and the JavaZone Rockstar Award at JavaZone in Oslo, Norway as the top ranked speaker.

 Why Attend the NFJS Tour?